A stratification of moduli of arbitrarily singular curves: Stratification by combinatorial type

 It follows that the induced cocycle

-is compatible with the disjoint union decomposition of Theorem \ref{thm:decomposition_into_territories_of_sings}, i.e., $\phi_{12}$ takes the summand indexed by $(\calP, (g_P))$ to itself.
-Therefore this disjoint union composition descends to a disjoint union decomposition of $\Ter^H_{\vec{c}}$. \end{proof}
+is compatible with the disjoint union decomposition of Definition \ref{def:territory_gluing_datum}, i.e., $\phi_{12}$ takes the summand indexed by $(\calP, g)$ to itself.
+Therefore this disjoint union decomposition descends to a disjoint union decomposition of $\Terrig_{\vec{c}}$ into open and closed substacks $T_{\calP, g}$.
+By construction, we have an isomorphism over $S$

-We observe that for a connected combinatorial type $\Gamma$ the functions $\sigma_\Gamma$ and $\tau_\Gamma$ are surjective.
-As a result we have the following lemma.